Rangers vs. Orioles Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Cedric Mullins, Marcus Semien and others in the Baltimore Orioles-Texas Rangers matchup at Oriole Park at Camden Yards on Friday at 7:05 PM ET.
+Player prop bet odds for Cedric Mullins, Marcus Semien and others are listed when the Baltimore Orioles host the Texas Rangers at Oriole Park at Camden Yards on Saturday (at 4:05 PM ET).

 Bet on this matchup or its props with DraftKings!